laozaoer/MMGOR_old/README.md

 ## Installation

-Downlowd the compressed file *MMGOR_1.0.tar.gz* to the working directory and then install it.
+Downlowd the compressed file *MMGOR_1.0.tar.gz* to the working directory and  use following command to install it
 ```
 install.packages("MMGOR_1.0.tar.gz")
 ```